E-Safety Advice For Parents

 - Talk to your child about what they're up to online.
 Engage in their world!
 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.

 - Encourage your child to talk to someone they trust if they feel worried or upset by something that happens online.
+This can be an adult at home or at school.

 - Set boundaries in the online world just as you would in the real world.
 Think about what they might see, what they share, who they talk to and how long they spend online.
 It is important to discuss boundaries at a young age to develop the tools and skills children need to enjoy their time online.

-- Agree rules as a family about not disclosing personal information - such as their full name, email address, phone number, home address, photos or school name - time spent online, and contacting people via the internet.
+- Agree rules as a family about not disclosing personal information - such as their full name, email address, phone number, home address, photos or school name, time spent online, and contacting people via the internet.

 - Create a family email address for registering only.